Etude 12: Graphic Notation and Improvisation

 A Final Word

 Like with many things, we have to develop our skills and possibilities by practicing, again and again.
 I promise you that studying and developing your improvisation will not only give you lots of enjoyment, but also develop the ‘mind-part’ of your instrument.
 Similar, if you study the extended techniques with consequence, you will again not only have a lot of enjoyment, but also develop your sound.
 Or more in general, you will develop the ‘body-part’ of your instrument.
 The ‘mind-part’ and the ‘body-part’ together will give many happy results.
 But indeed good things take time.
 That is also their beauty!
 Just we must study with consequence, daily, however expect the result to arrive one day in future (one year, two years?).
-But when the result will be there, it will be something totally part of you, something which is not a trick or a quick solution, but a flexibility and a creativity for creating and sharing some wonderful music.
+But when the result will be there, it will be something totally part of you, something which is not a trick or a quick solution, but a flexibility and a creativity for creating and sharing some wonderful sounds and music.

 • this offer is valid for a limited time only